-\emph{One cannot hear whether a broken drum is orientable}.
+\subsection{One cannot hear whether a broken drum is orientable}

-Doyle and Rossetti~\cite{DoyleRossetti2008} recently showed that orientability of hyperbolic surfaces can be heard.
-In contrast, B�rard and Webb~\cite{B'erardWebb1995} constructed a pair of Neumann isospectral domains one of which is orientable while the other is not.
-Their example corresponds to the pairs in Figure~\ref{fig:OrientableNonorientableNeumannBC}.
-Since these pairs can be obtained from each other by braiding, it is possible to use the same transplantation matrix given in Figure~\ref{fig:NumberingConventionOrientableNonorientable}.
-Table~\ref{tab:OriNonoriNeuPair} provides a similar pair with $15$ instead of $8$ vertices per graph, and Figure~\ref{fig:OrientableNonorientableMixedBC} shows the first example of this kind with mixed boundary conditions.
-Note that these domains have different numbers of Dirichlet boundary components.
-Moreover, one can alter the building block continuously so that the first one becomes planar.
+Doyle and Rossetti \cite{DoyleRossetti2008} showed that orientability of closed hyperbolic surfaces can be heard.
+In contrast, B\'erard and Webb~\cite{B'erardWebb1995} constructed a pair of Neumann but not Dirichlet isospectral manifolds one of which is orientable while the other is not.
+Their example corresponds to the pairs in Figure~\ref{fig:OrientableNonorientableNeumannBC}, which can be obtained from each other by braiding.
+Table~\ref{tab:OriNonoriNeuPair} provides a similar pair with $15$ instead of $8$ vertices per graph, and Figure~\ref{fig:OrientableNonorientableMixedBC} shows the first example of this kind with mixed loop signs.
+These manifolds have different numbers of Dirichlet boundary components, and one can alter the building block continuously so that the first one becomes planar.
 In contrast, the following observation by Doyle~\cite{Doyle} raises the question whether orientability is encoded in the Dirichlet spectrum of a connected manifold.